How To Manage Someone Who Doesn’t Want To Be Managed-He’s Always Right

 What’s the most important thing you can do to begin your first discussion?
 How can you get Raymond’s buy-in for talking about how you should work together?

 Craft a Q1 Benefit Statement to Motivate RaymondOf course, you must develop a concise statement for the purpose of meeting with Raymond, which is Answer C. In this case, it’s to “come up with procedures that will help the two of you work together more effectively when problems arise.”

 The benefit(s) you state should be honest, but also be tailored to Raymond’s Q1 need for recognition and independence.
 “If you’ll invest in this discussion about how we can best work together, I’ll feel more confident about the autonomy you want in your job and be more assured in your abilities as a problem-solver.”

+Have an Action Plan for Raymond Ready to Use if NeededChoice B is not a good approach here.
 As Raymond’s boss, you can certainly make him sit in a meeting while you tell him how he should behave in the future.
 However, his receptivity to your plan will be very low, especially given his Q1 behavior.

 You are also missing out on the natural motivation that arises if your direct report develops the plan as an organic outgrowth of your discussion.
 In other words, have goals for your coaching session, but show the employee it’s in their best interest to participate.
 Allow the other person to use your probing to discover what needs to be done.
 Answer A is your best insurance that a Q1 direct report will not simply argue that there’s no problem.